 Writers and content creators: The document-first approach is perfect for drafting articles, books, or documentation.
 Markdown editing feels like any text editor.

 Plugin power users: If you want the ecosystem of tools, themes, and extensions, Obsidian’s 2,690+ plugins dwarf Logseq’s offerings.
+Our Obsidian plugins guide highlights the ones that deliver the most productivity value.

 Mobile-first users: If you need reliable mobile apps today, Obsidian’s polished iOS/Android apps are production-ready.